-From Elm St to Greenville Blvd along 14th St, a detailed corridor study should be completed to evaluate bicycle & pedestrian facility options.
+\From Elm St to Greenville Blvd along 14th St, a detailed corridor study should be completed to evaluate bicycle & pedestrian facility options.
 Different types of physically separated bicycle lane separation methods should be considered (see page B-46 of the Design Guidelines appendix) as well as pedestrian facility options (see beginning on page B-5 of the Design Guidelines appendix).
 As part of this study, consider the following:

 With an existing pavement width that is 22'-24', an AADT of 9,000, and two travel lanes along this section, no space is available for on-road bicycle infrastructure within the existing pavement.
-A short segment of sidewalk exists along the north side of 14th St from Elm St to Dalebrook Cir, but otherwise, no sidewalks exist along this corridor.
-Consider constructing a sidepath on both sides of 14th St, including the replacement of the short segments of existing sidewalk with sidepath.
+A short segment of sidewalk exists along the north side of 14th St from Elm St to Dalebrook Cir, but otherwise, no sidewalks exist along this corridor. construct a sidepath and sidewalk, one on each side (side to be determined during the design phase).